CSopiko/csopiko.github.io/index.md

 Project: [cmdline-course](https://github.com/CSopiko/cmdline-course)

 Description: This project was one of the assignments of the command line tools course.
-I this project we had to demonstrate how well we understood version control with git.
+In this project we had to demonstrate how well we understood version control with git.

 ## Misc.